gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 5. Self-hosted customers should be supported, for example, customers whose their own internal customer is running a Teleport agent.

-6. Upgrading a leaf cluster is out of scope.
+6. Upgrading a leaf cluster is out-of-scope.

 7. Rolling back after a broken update should be supported.
 Roll forward get's you 99.9%, we need rollback for 99.99%.